All-Hands-AI/OpenHands/docs/modules/usage/how-to/github-action.md

 ## Using the Action in the OpenHands Repository

-To use the OpenHands GitHub Action in the OpenHands repository:
+To use the OpenHands GitHub Action in the OpenHands repository, an OpenHands maintainer can:

 1. Create an issue in the repository.
 2. Add the `fix-me` label to the issue.